zellwk/zellwk.com/src/posts/2020-10-28-javascript-prototype.md

 - Returns `undefined` (if you tried to access a property).
 - Throws an error (if you tried to call a method).

-Diagrammatically, here’s how the process looks like:
+Diagrammatically, here’s what the process looks like:

 <figure role="figure">
   <img src="/images/2020/prototype/prototype-chain.jpg" alt="Prototype chain.">